josephbk117/GLSL_IDE/README.md

 2) Debugging Capability - Implemented
 3) Multiple Shader sets can be worked on by using multiple tabs  - Implemented
 4) Code completion - In Progress
+5) Shader preview in window - Not Started Yet